-The CSA do not consider that future prices or costs would satisfy this requirement if they fall outside the range of forecasts of comparable prices or costs used, as at the same date, for the same future period, by major independent qualified reserves evaluators or auditors or by other reputable sources appropriate to the evaluation.

-- (3) Independent The term independent is defined in paragraph 1.1(o) of NI 51-101.
+- (2) Forecast Prices and Costs The term forecast prices and costs is defined in paragraphsection 1.1(j) of NI 51-101 and discussed in the COGE Handbook.
+Except to the extent that the reporting issuer is legally bound by fixed or presently determinable future prices or costs3, forecast prices and costs are future prices and costs "generally accepted as being a reasonable outlook of the future".
+The CSA do not consider that future prices or costs would satisfy this requirement if they fall outside the range of forecasts of comparable prices or costs used, as at the same date, for the same future period, by major independent qualified reserves evaluators or auditors or by other reputable sources appropriate to the evaluation. - (3) Independent The term independent is defined in paragraphsection 1.1(o) of NI 51-101.
 Applying this definition, the following are examples of circumstances in which the CSA would consider that a qualified reserves evaluator or auditor (or other expert) is not independent.
 We consider a qualified reserves evaluator or auditor is not independent when the qualified reserves evaluator or auditor: - (a) is an employee, insider, or director of the reporting issuer; - (b) is an employee, insider, or director of a related party of the reporting issuer; - (c) is a partner of any person or company in paragraph (a) or (b); - (d) holds or expects to hold securities, either directly or indirectly, of the reporting issuer or a related party of the reporting issuer; - (e) holds or expects to hold securities, either directly or indirectly, in another reporting issuer that has a direct or indirect interest in the property that is the subject of the technical report or an adjacent property; - (f) has or expects to have, directly or indirectly, an ownership, royalty, or other interest in the property that is the subject of the technical report or an adjacent property; or - (g) has received the majority of their income, either directly or indirectly, in the three years preceding the date of the technical report from the reporting issuer or a related party of the reporting issuer.

-For the purpose of paragraph (d) above, "related party of the reporting issuer" means an affiliate, associate, subsidiary, or control person of the reporting issuer as those terms are defined under securities legislation.
+For the purpose of paragraphparagraphs (b) and (d) above, "related party of the reporting issuer" means an affiliate, associate, subsidiary, or control person of the reporting issuer as those terms are defined under securities legislation.

 There may be instances in which it would be reasonable to consider that the independence of a qualified reserves evaluator or auditor would not be compromised even though the qualified reserves evaluator or auditor holds an interest in the reporting issuer's securities.
-The reporting issuer needs to determine whether a reasonable person would consider such interest would interfere with the qualified reserves evaluator's or auditor's judgement regarding the preparation of the technical report.
+The reporting issuer needs to determine whether a reasonable person would consider that such interest would interfere with the qualified reserves evaluator's or auditor judgement regarding the preparation of the technical report.